Skip to content

 Besides shopping, this really is a great place for photos.
 Whether you just want a pic for Instagram or you’re looking for that perfect group shot, the open spaces and striking interior make for a perfect setting.

-Or try a side hallway when the crowds clear and snap a quick group photo against the bright white background.
+Or try a side hallway when the crowds clear and snap a quick group photo against the stark white background.

 With the heavy amounts of commuters coming through the Oculus each morning and afternoon, the best time to visit is really any time outside of rush hour.
 During the week, you’ll find it the least crowded from 11 a.m.-3 p.m. and then again after 7 p.m.